Skip to content

 Why HIPAA Compliance Is Important When Transcribing Medical Information

-Similar to the requirements to protect t confidential legal data, protecting medical records is equally essential.
+Similar to the requirements to protect confidential legal data, protecting medical records is equally essential.
 Congress passed the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to regulate and safeguard patients’ medical information.
 The Office for Civil Rights (OCR), within the Department of Human Services, is responsible for enforcing the privacy laws outlined in the bill.

 HIPAA requires companies and organizations to include: